 - At the onsite locations, attendance is defined as attendance at a scheduled course meeting. - Regular and substantial active participation online is required to achieve the minimum 70% attendance standard for graduation.
-However, for the CDL programs only, the minimum is 95% attendance.
-The exceptions are for the Classroom portion which is 100% required attendance and Supervised Driving which is also 100% required attendance.
+However, for the CDL programs only, the minimum is 95% attendance with 100% attendance required for certain learning objectives.